TheOtherGuys-Hakchi-Projects/Hakchi_RetroArch_Conversion_Mod/mod/readme.md

 This module will convert your mini into a dedicated RetroArch machine!

-Please ensure that you install the latest RetroArch Neo from the Hakchi ModStore or https://hakchiresources.com before installing this mod!
+Please ensure that you install the latest RetroArch Neo from the Hakchi ModStore or [Hakchi Resources](https://hakchiresources.com)before installing this mod!

 ### How to use
 1. Make sure you have the latest RetroArch Neo installed